• Wed. Nov 12th, 2025

 Austria

-Known as the Beherbergungsbeiträge, the charge varies between towns and applies to tents and caravans, as well as hotels, holiday lets and B&Bs.
-In Vienna, the capital, a charge is set at 3.2% of your accommodation bill.
+Known as the Beherbergungsbeiträge, the charge varies between towns and is applicable to tents and caravans, as well as hotels, holiday lets and B&Bs.
+In Vienna a charge is set at 3.2% of all accommodation bills.

 A List Of Tourist Taxes Across Europe